GingaShift/AstroPhenomena-Explorer/docs/00_ai_operating_system.md

 The goal is to prevent the same strategic debates from restarting indefinitely.

+Decision entries are append-only.

+An accepted decision is never edited.
+If it changes later, a new entry must be added to supersede it.

+This preserves the memory of what was tried, accepted, rejected or replaced.

+When the AIs disagree and the human project lead is unsure, the default tie-breaker is:

+1. prefer the option that is smaller in scope;
+2. prefer the option that is cheaper to reverse;
+3. if still tied, defer to the AI that owns the relevant domain:

+   * science and pedagogy → ChatGPT;
+   * software architecture → Claude;
+   * UX, design and product → Gemini.

 ---

 ## 19. Work Tiering: Sketch, Experimental, Stable